History In Ink® Historical Autographs

 Elvis Presley

 Elvis Aaron Presley, 1935–1977.
-American entertainment icon; the “King of Rock and Roll.”
-Vintage photo, inscribed and signed in person, To Rose Marie / Elvis Presley.
+American entertainment icon; the “King of Rock and Roll."
+Vintage 3½" x 5½ " publicity photo, inscribed and signed in person, To Rose Marie / Elvis Presley.

 The title song, Jailhouse Rock, was released September 24, 1957, and went to # 1 on the singles chart.
 The dance sequence to Jailhouse Rock, Presley’s third film and his MGM debut, is often cited as Presley’s greatest moment on screen.
 After discussing the moves with Presley and watching how he moved to some of his songs on stage, the choreographer incorporated much of Presleys own style into the sequence.
 Actor Gene Kelly, himself an extraordinary dancer, was so impressed with the scene that he applauded when he watched a rehearsal of it on the set.
 Five of the film’s six songs were released on an extended play 45-rpm record in October 1957 and hit # 1 on the newly released Billboard EP chart.

-This photo is a nice piece of memorabilia from Elvis’ time in the late 1950s.
+This is a nice piece of memorabilia from Elvis' time in the late 1950s.
 It shows a bit of handling but overall is in fine condition.

 Unframed.

-Click here to see other entertainment and American History items.
+click here to see other

 home | presidents | supreme court | american history | world history | contact us